hikmatyar/reloved/docs/api/README.md

 		STRING globals [O=null] - Global state that is managed by the server STRING direction [O=forward] - Browse 'forward' or 'backward'?
-Only used with the state parameter INTEGER limit [O=100] - Maximum number of posts to return
+Only used with the state parameter INTEGER limit [O=100] - Maximum number of posts to return INTEGER cc [O=-1] - Client count.
+The number of posts that the client has in its local cache for the feed.
+Used for QA.

 	Returns:
 		{